Rameshk84/Financial-Analytics-/README.md

 Integrated AI-generated financial narratives for automated commentary and reporting

-# 📌 What I Learn't From This Project
+# 📌 Key Learned From This Project
 How to build an end-to-end Power BI dashboard for financial data

 Applying business KPIs to banking and lending datasets